What A Good Apology Looks Like & Why It’s So Important

 The reality is that we all make mistakes, say the wrong thing the wrong way, hurt people we care about, let the ball drop at work and at home.
 Conflict, disagreements and hurt feelings are inevitable, but effective repair can not just help offset the transgression, it can even deepen connection.

 Do you need help with communication?
 Are you looking for therapy in Huntington Beach?
 Are you interested in learning how a Huntington Beach psychotherapist might help you in your life and relationships?
+Are you considering EMDR therapy as a way to work toward your goals?
 Contact me, Chris Duquette, a Huntington Beach therapist at 714-474-3794 text or talk.